E-mail Me, feed back appreciated.

 The shortest route is shown it is A-H-B where H is the mid point of D-E.

-The length of this route can easily be calculated, assume the cube has sides of length 1 unit (it doesn't matter what these units are, meters, feet, what ever) The distance A-H is the hypotenuse of a triangle 1 x ½ a quick bit of pythag tells us that A-H equals sqrt(5/4).
-Similarly H-B has the same length hence the total length is 2 x sqrt(5/4) this is actually equal to the square root of 5
+The length of this route can easily be calculated, assume the cube has sides of length 1 unit (it doesn't matter what these units are, meters, feet, what ever) The distance A-H is the hypotenuse of a triangle 1 x ½ a quick bit of pythag tells us that A-H equals √(5/4).
+Similarly H-B has the same length hence the total length is 2 x √(5/4) this is actually equal to the square root of 5

-A-H-B = sqrt(5) = 2.236
+A-H-B = √5 = 2.236

 ETA: Some people have been confused by the diagram.
 I think possibly the line A-H looks like it might be the back edged of the cube, with H being the hidden corner.
 So we are absolutely clear I made a video, this time using Minecraft:

-© Nigel Coldwell 2013 - The questions on this site may be reproduced without further permission, I do not claim copyright over them.
+© Nigel Coldwell 2004 - – The questions on this site may be reproduced without further permission, I do not claim copyright over them.
 The answers are mine and may not be reproduced without my expressed prior consent.
-Please enquire using the link at the top of the page.
+Please inquire using the link at the top of the page.
+Secure version of this page.